justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 into fast code.
 Especially if it allows you to create something architecturally nice and see connections.
-So we are going to look at the much harder problem of in-place merge The problem is actually hard if you think about it.
+So we are going to look at the much harder problem of in-place merge.
+The problem is actually hard if you think about it.

 ### Interface